Marcao02/complaw-deeptech/linear_state_machine_language/pyL4/docs/wip/must-later may-later translation.md

 The line `(tgGT ...)` compares (i) the deadline that `must_R_A` has stored for `(tuple ?1 ?2)`, and (ii) the current event's timedelta.
 We don't need a where clause such as `(where (mapHas must_R_A (tuple ?1 ?2)))` because it is implied by the time constraint.

-`[possibly-from-earlier R may A]` gets handled similarly except that `may` is used instead of `obligation-options-include` in the translation.
+`[possibly-from-earlier R may A]` gets handled similarly except that `may` is used instead of `quasi-responsibility` in the translation.